Wildhoney/CabJourney/README.md

 -------------
 * PHP tests are written in PHPUnit (navigate to `/tests`);

-Note: JavaScript doesn't have any tests, because there's nothing much to it &ndash; and *very* little business logic.
-However, you can run JSHint on the files with: `grunt jshint`.
+Note: JavaScript doesn't have any tests, because there's nothing much to it &ndash; with *very* minimal logic.
+However, you can run JSHint on the files with: `grunt jshint` (requires `npm`).

 Bundled Modules